Control Statements in Java

 }

-We can also include an else clause to execute a block of code if the condition is false:
+Optionally, we can use else to specify a block of code to be executed when the condition is false:

 if (condition) {